-Example: Example of inappropriate clients' declaration of documents

-The business operator shall consider whether the documents declared by clients are appropriate.
-For example, the information about income sources is unclear or without supporting evidence if the clients declare that they have stocks in their portfolios but there is no proof of existence of those stocks, or the clients cannot provide supporting documents or details about business ownership.
+Example: Example of inappropriate clients' declaration of documents stocks in their portfolios but there is no proof of existence of those stocks, or the clients cannot provide supporting documents or details about business ownership.
 In this case, the business operator shall inform the clients to resubmit complete and clear documents or information prior to trading.